Skip to Main Content

 Regional Depositories

 Texas State Library and Archives Commission, located in Austin, is the regional federal and state depository library.
 The Texas State Library is required to collect all federal documents distributed by the depository program.
 To date, they own over 1.5 million items.
 It also collects Texas State documents.
-A second Regional Depository is located in Lubbock at Texas Tech University
+A second Regional Depository is located in Lubbock at the Texas Tech University Libraries

 Federal Depository Library Program